 Prevention activities

-The Investigation Division carries out a variety of awareness-raising activities to prevent and detect fraud, corruption, and other wrongdoing.
+The Investigation Division carries out a variety of awareness-raising activities to prevent and detect wrongdoing (including, but not limited to fraud, corruption, and retaliation).

 Fraud risk assessments